AdguardTeam/AdguardAssistant/README.md

         "api_key": "some api key"
     }

-This file will ingored with .gitignore settings for security.
+For security reasons, this file is ingored by .gitignore settings.

-For downloading and appending localizations run:
+To download and append localizations run:

     $ gulp locales